BjarkeL/costume_light/README.md

 The master arduino communicates to all slaves via I2C using the [Wire](https://www.arduino.cc/en/reference/wire) library (broadcast on address 0 enabled).
 The LED strips are controlled using the [FastLED](https://github.com/FastLED/FastLED) library.

+---
-*The cosplay is the warped gorajan trailblazer outfit from RuneScape.
-It was made in collaboration with a friend where he created the costume while I handled programming.*
+*This project was made as part of a cosplay of the warped gorajan trailblazer outfit from RuneScape.
+It was done in collaboration with a friend where he created the costume while I handled programming.*

 https://user-images.githubusercontent.com/23262467/138180671-d6581b13-e7ac-4b63-8e45-86f106f5b0b5.mp4